 In large cities like New York City, where opulence often exists just several city blocks from poverty, this is even truer.

 Indeed, the importance of urban real estate markets was one of the primary reasons for the rise in economic geography popularity as an academic discipline in the mid-1990s.
 Professor Paul Krugman, who is famous for his op-ed columns in the New York Times, was one of the key academic figures in effectively creating the new academic discipline, which is the fusion of the golden rules of supply and demand with real estate’s rules of location, location, location.

 In New York City, those three rules are even more critical.
 The astute buyer looks less at which direction the market as a whole is moving and more at what neighborhoods will become the next hot spot.

-As reputation increases so do demand.
-This aspect of the economic geography of major urban areas is one of the main reasons that the rich tend to get richer, and it is one of the most enjoyable parts of buying a luxury apartment in New York City.
+As reputation increases, so do demand.
+This aspect of major urban areas’ economic geography is one of the main reasons the rich tend to get richer.
+It is one of the most enjoyable parts of buying a luxury apartment in New York City.